xperthut/HYPPO-X/README.md

 ### Double filter function
-The source code and datasets available for double fileter function are [here](https://github.com/xperthut/HYPPOX/tree/master/Double_filter).
+The source codes and datasets available for double filter function are [here](https://github.com/xperthut/HYPPOX/tree/master/Double_filter).
 We have option to choose any two attributes among the above four attributes.
-In our experiment, we fixed `DAP` as the first filter and one of the environmental attributes (humidity, temperature and solar radiation) as the second filter.
+In our experiment, we used `DAP` as the first filter and one of the environmental attributes `(humidity, temperature and solar radiation)` as the second filter.

 ###### ([Back to content list](#contents))